-HCBS Regulation Supporting Conflicting/Action Required Timeline 42 CFR 441.301(c)(4)(i): The setting is integrated in and supports full access of SECTION 44-20-20: It is the purpose of [DDSN services] to assist persons with intellectual disability, related disabilities, head injuries, or spinal cord injuries by None None individuals receiving Medicaid HCBS to the greater community providing services to enable them to participate as valued members of their communities to the maximum extent practical and to live with their families or in family settings in the community in the least restrictive environment available.
-SCDDSN Residential Habilitation Standards 3.1 , People are supported to maintain and enhance links with families, friends, or other support networks.
-42 CFR 441.301(c)(4)(i): include[es] opportunities to seek employment and work in competitive integrated settings SCDDSN Directive 700-07-DD "Employment Services-Individual, provided in integrated settings, is the first and preferred Day Service option to be offered to working age youth and adults [.]"
-None None 42 CFR 441.301(c)(4)(i): engage in community life SECTION 44-26-90.
+HCBS Regulation Supporting Conflicting/Action Required Timeline 42 CFR 441.301(c)(4)(i): include[es] opportunities to seek employment and work in competitive integrated settings SCDDSN Directive 700-07-DD "Employment Services-Individual, provided in integrated settings, is the first and preferred Day Service option to be offered to working age youth and adults [.]"
+None None 42 CFR 441.301(c)(4)(i): engage in community life SC Code Ann 44-26-903.
 Rights of client not to be denied.
 Unless a client has been adjudicated incompetent, he must not be denied the right to: (6) marry or divorce; (7) be a qualified elector if otherwise qualified.
-The county board of voter registration in counties with department facilities reasonably shall assist clients who express a desire to vote to: (a) obtain voter registration forms, applications for absentee ballots, and absentee ballots; (b) comply with other requirements which are prerequisite None None
+The county board of voter registration in counties with department facilities reasonably shall assist clients who express a desire to vote to: (a) obtain voter registration forms, applications for absentee ballots, and absentee ballots; (b) comply with other requirements which are prerequisite for voting; (c) vote by absentee ballot if necessary; (8) exercise rights of citizenship in the same manner as a person without intellectual disability or a related disability.
+SCDDSN Residential Habilitation Standards 3.0, People are supported and encouraged to participate and be involved in the life of the community None None 42 CFR 441.301(c)(4)(i): SC Code Ann.
+44-26-904.
+Rights of client not to be denied.
+None None control personal resources Unless a client has been adjudicated incompetent, he must not be denied the right to: (1) dispose of property, real and personal;(2) execute instruments; (3) make purchases; (4) enter into contractual relationships (5) hold a driver's license